 Important Terms to Know

-- Liens and Waivers: Liens are scary, but waivers provide you some protection.
+Liens are scary, but waivers provide you some protection.
 Any contractor can claim work was done that was not paid for and place a lien on your property to try and reclaim their money.
 A waiver is like asking the contractor to “sign off” that work was completed and payment received.

-- Expediter: Approvals from the city can take anywhere from days to years.
+Approvals from the city can take anywhere from days to years.
 Contractors may utilize an expediter to speed up this process.

 Optional Upgrades that Make a Difference

 Should you soundproof?
 Good question, because NYC never stops.
 Soundproofing is expensive, but can also improve energy efficiency with insulation.
-However, you can improve soundproofing by adding carpet, rugs, and art to your walls to try and dampen sound.
+However, you can enhance soundproofing by adding carpet, rugs, and art to your walls to try and dampen sound.
 Energy-efficient appliances, better lighting, and upgrades to closet storage are also practical upgrades that offer real benefits.

 You can improve your home’s value, and its impact on your life, with the proper upgrades.